mikedory/mikedory.github.io/src/_posts/work/speaking/2011-05-20-createtech-panel.md

 ---
 layout: portfolio_single
+title: 4A'S Createtech
-title: 4A'S Creative Technologies
+description: The 4A'S Creative Technologies conference - Createch.
-description: Facebook NYC Developer Garage
 created: !!timestamp '2010-05-26 07:29:30'
 tags:
     - 4as
     - createch
     - speaking
+    - conference
-    - socialbomb
+    - panel
 category: work
 thumb: https://fbcdn-profile-a.akamaihd.net/hprofile-ak-snc6/195746_169844859738376_5522701_n.jpg
-excerpt: The 4A'S Creative Technologies conference - Createch.
+excerpt: A one day event in New York City to attract and surface the community of technologists currently working in the agency world and provide a chance for this community to connect and participate in some great sessions with prominent agency technologists and other future-forward practioners and thought leaders.
 ---

 _Commercializing Innovation: Getting from Wow to ROI_